Table of Contents

 For a topological space $X$, a presheaf $P$ on $X$ is a contravariant functor $P : \mathcal{O}(X)^{op} \to \mathbf{Set}$.
 That means

-For any $t \in PV$, we write $t\vert_{U}$ to denote $P(U\subseteq V)(t)$ conveying the intuitive meaning of presheaves.
+For any $t \in PV$, we write $t\vert_{U}$ to denote $P(U\subseteq V)(t)$ that conveys the intuitive meaning of presheaves.
 For each open subset $U$, we attach a set of data $PU$.
-From a datum $t$ that is defined at $t \in PU$, we can restrict the datum $t\vert_V$ locally at $V \subseteq U$.
-The requirement (2) means that restrictions are consistent: $(t\vert_{V})\vert_{U} = t\vert_{U}$.
+From a datum $t$ that is defined in $t \in PU$, we can restrict the datum $t\vert_V$ locally at $V \subseteq U$.
+Requirement (b) means that the restrictions are consistent: $(t\vert_{V})\vert_{U} = t\vert_{U}$.

 These are some examples of presheaves: